 Ride-sharing apps and taxis add up big time.
 Instead, save money on your vacation by taking public transportation or walking.
 Even better than saving money, you get a better feel for the destination by living like a local and soaking up the street views.
 On my trip to Paris this past January, we only took public transportation, and albeit stressful at times, riding the metro is part of the experience.

 Make your meal

 Maybe you’ve perfected your budget to a tee before departure, but when you get there, things don’t go as planned.
 An unexpected baggage fee.
 A surprise “convenience” fee.
 A dinner bill you weren’t planning on.
 Life happens, it’s okay.
 If you’re on vacation and your wallet is feeling tight, consider a grocery store meal or two.
 (Or maybe you’d rather not eat out for a change.)
 Even if your lodging doesn’t have any appliances, you can pick up a sandwich, chips and fruit at the local grocery store.
 Not only do you get a more authentic experience, but you also save a pretty penny.

 Budgeting for a trip can be stressful, and that’s exactly why I crafted The Ultimate Guide to Travel Budgeting and Saving online course.
-In an hour or less, you’ll learn 20+ ways to earn extra money, simple saving tricks, how to plan based on your travel values and a free cheat sheet.
+In 30 minutes, you’ll learn 20+ ways to earn extra money, simple saving tricks, how to plan based on your travel values and a cheat sheet — all for free!